Kevin C. Zorn, MD, FACS, FRCSC

-Dr. Zorn attended McGill University for his pre-med program, his medical degree, and his residency in urological surgery.
-He became a fellow of the Royal College of Physicians and Surgeons of Canada (FRCSC) in 2005.
-Dr. Zorn also completed a two-year fellowship in oncology and endourology at the University of Chicago.
-In 2007, he became American Board of Urology certified in urology and a fellow of the American College of Surgeons.
+Dr. Zorn attended McGill University in Montréal for his pre-med program, his medical degree, and his residency in Urological Surgery.
+He became a Fellow of the Royal College of Physicians and Surgeons of Canada (FRCSC) in 2005.
+Dr. Zorn also completed a fellowship in oncology and endourology at the University of Chicago.
+In 2007, he became certified by the American Board of Urology in urology and a Fellow of the American College of Surgeons.

-Research and innovation have been the hallmarks of Dr. Zorn’s career.
-Among his many firsts, he was the first in Canada and Québec to use many new BPH technologies, including Greenlight XPS, Rezum, iTind, Optilume, Aquablation and Zenflow.
-He has also been the first in Canada to introduce cutting-edge technologies including the Clarius and ButterflyIQ point-of care ultrasound (POCUS), as well as disposable AMBU4 cystoscopes for faster patient care and greater safety.
-He is among the first physicians globally to be named as a Center of Excellence for Rezum and Greenlight vaporization and VIT (vapor incision technique).
+Dr. Zorn was the first in Canada to use many new BPH technologies, including Greenlight XPS, Rezum, iTind, Optilume, Aquablation, and Zenflow.
+He has also been the first in Canada to introduce cutting-edge technologies, including the Clarius and ButterflyIQ point-of-care ultrasound (POCUS), as well as disposable AMBU4 cystoscopes for faster patient care and greater safety.
+Dr. Zorn is among the first physicians globally to be named as a Center of Excellence for Rezum and Greenlight vaporization and VIT (vapor incision technique).
 He is an international speaker and surgical trainer for these techniques.

-Dr. Zorn is the senior author of the Male lower urinary tract symptoms (LUTS)/BPH guidelines for the 2018 and 2022 Canadian Urological Association (CUA) and consulted on the American Urological Association BPH guidelines.
-He has also helped create national online programs in robotic prostate cancer care and rehabilitation as well as the CUA BPH patient decision-aid tool.
+Dr. Zorn is the senior author of the Male Lower Urinary Tract Symptoms (LUTS)/BPH Guidelines for the 2018 and 2022 Canadian Urological Association (CUA) and consulted on the American Urological Association BPH guidelines.
+He has also helped create national online programs in robotic prostate cancer care and rehabilitation, as well as the CUA BPH patient decision-aid tool.
 Dr. Zorn has authored 400 peer-reviewed publications and 12 book chapters on BPH and minimally invasive surgical care.
-With such accolades, Dr. Zorn has become a sought-after speaker, teacher and researcher.
-He has traveled to lecture, teach, and proctor surgery around the world, and is intimately involved with the development of several pioneering BPH technologies.
-In 2024, Dr. Zorn retired from his position at the University of Montreal to dedicate his full clinical practice to BPH Canada.

-Talks by Kevin C. Zorn, MD, FRCSC, FACS
+Talks by Kevin C. Zorn, MD, FACS, FRCSC

 Overview of Current MIST: Practical Considerations